-The results are weighted a posteriori to the population in private households by sex and five-year age groups.
-No regional or urban/rural weighting is carried out.
+The results are weighted a posteriori to the population households by sex and fiveyear age groups.
+No district or urban/rural weighting is carried out.

-Data in wave 1 are collected with face-to-face interviews by 4 field workers using CAPI.
+Data are collected with face-to-face interviews using CAPI in the first wave.
 Data in subsequent waves (2-6) are collected with telephone interviews by 6 interviewers using CATI.
 The field staff comprises 10 interviewers per quarter.
-The response rate before substitution in 2006 was 97.0%.
+The response rate before substitution in 2007 was 96.5%.

-The number of proxy interviews of persons aged 15-74 years was 31.1% in 2006.
+The number of proxy interviews of persons aged 15-74 years was 31.7% in 2007.